bobthemighty/speciphy/README.md

 # speciphy
-Simple context/specification style testing for PHP, inspired by mspec and contexts
+Simple context/specification style testing for PHP, inspired by [mspec](https://github.com/machine/machine.specifications) and the wonderful [contexts](https://github.com/benjamin-hodgson/Contexts)

 ## Does it work yet?